pn3425/Hackerrank-Python/README.md

-This Repository Contains Pyhton Codes from Hackerrank Python Module
+This Repository Contains Python Codes from Hackerrank Python Module